Investigators' toolkit

 This provides an outline of what you can discuss with the volunteer about what support they may need if their mental health is being affected.
 It gives the volunteer the opportunity to explore what they’re finding hard and what their support network, including local guiding, can do to help them through this time.

-If you would like to further your understanding of mental health and inclusion there is an e-learning.
+If you’d like to further your understanding of mental health and inclusion there is an e-learning on our learning platform.
 It goes through practical examples of what you can do to create an inclusive environment and what you can do if you recognise someone is struggling with their mental health.

 Please remember that it's not your role to be a mental health professional during Girlguiding investigations.
-If you feel a situation requires external specialist support, there is information below about where you can go.
+If you feel a situation requires external specialist support, there’s information below about where you can go.

-Sometimes external support may be necessary, particularly if you feel the investigation may be having a negative impact on a volunteer’s mental health.
+Sometimes you might need external support, particularly if you feel the investigation may be having a negative impact on a volunteer’s mental health.

-On our support organisation pages you can find some additional information about who can support volunteers, girls and their families cope with challenges like child protection, mental health and sexuality.
+On our support organisation page you can find some additional information about who can support volunteers, girls and their families to cope with challenges like child protection, mental health and sexuality.

-These organisations can often be helpful if you think specific expertise would help a situation.
-If you would like any further advice on external support or signposting, please reach out to the Safeguarding team who can chat through different options with you.
+These organisations can be helpful if you think specific expertise would help a situation.
+If you’d like any further advice on external support or signposting, please reach out to the safeguarding team who can chat through different options with you.

-We understand that being a safe practice investigator can be a difficult role.
+We understand that being an investigator can be a difficult role.
 Sometimes these cases will ask you to look into complex situations.
-Not only can this be stressful, but it can also be upsetting.
+Not only can this be stressful, it can also be upsetting.

-If you need support with any part of your role, please don’t hesitate to reach out for support.
-The safe practice staff at HQ, the safeguarding lead volunteers, the country/region teams and fellow commissioners would be happy to help with something you’re finding difficult.
-They can offer advice if you’re feeling stuck, they can ask another volunteer to support you with your workload or they can take the case off your hands.
+If you need support with any part of your role, please don’t hesitate to reach out.
+The safeguarding, safety and wellbeing team at HQ, the safeguarding and complaints and compliance lead volunteers, the country or region teams and fellow commissioners would be happy to help with something you’re finding difficult.
+They can offer advice if you’re feeling stuck, ask another volunteer to support with your workload or take the case off your hands.

 Additional support

-We are able to signpost volunteers to a confidential service that can offer you someone to talk to, help and support and counselling sessions if needed.
-Please enquire with the one of the Safe Practice teams should you need further information and wish to access this free service.
+We’re able to signpost volunteers to a free confidential service that can offer you someone to talk to, support, and counselling sessions if needed.
+Please enquire with the one of the safeguarding, safety and wellbeing teams if you’d like to access this service.

 Keeping yourself safe